cert-manager/website/content/en/docs/configuration/acme/dns01/cloudflare.md

 Tokens can be created at **User Profile > API Tokens > API Tokens**.
 The following settings are recommended:

+- Permissions:
-- Permissions: `Zone - DNS - Edit`
+  - `Zone - DNS - Edit`
+  - `Zone - Zone - Read`
+- Zone Resources:
-- Zone Resources: `Include - <The specific zones you want covered>`
+  - `Include - All Zones`

 To create a new `Issuer`, first make a Kubernetes secret containing your new API token: